Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - "Code that fits in your head".md

 ---
 #csharp
 # Summary
 Great book, fully recommend reading this one.
-It is a rather advanced book that picks, reiterates and improves up some ideas from other books, e.g. [[The Pragmatic Programmer]], [[The Clean Coder]] or [[Dependency Injection]]
+It is a rather advanced book that picks, reiterates and improves up some ideas from other books, e.g. [[The Pragmatic Programmer]], [[Robert C Martin - The Clean Coder]] or [[Dependency Injection]]
 # Things to remember
 - Code is not an asset, it is a liability